Esri/arcgis-runtime-samples-android/kotlin/feature-layer-definition-expression/README.md

 1. Create a `ServiceFeatureTable` from a URL.
 2. Create a `FeatureLayer from the service feature table.
-3. Set the limit of the features on your feature layer using the `setDefinitionExpression()`.
+3. Set the definition expression of the features on your feature layer using the `setDefinitionExpression()`.

 ## Relevant API